Open-Wide/OWMultiSite/README.md

 You also can specify a siteaccess if you want to force this.
 This operator supports host, PathPrefix and SiteURI settings.

-*owini* allow you to read settings for a specific siteaccess, even if it is not current siteaccess.
+*owini* allows you to read settings for a specific siteaccess, even if it is not current siteaccess.

 A question ?
 -------------------------